Ongoing Overseas Nurse Recruitment campaign from 2019 – ongoing

 MCHFT has an excellent track record in retaining overseas nurses, with many of them staying for longer than 5 years.
 They have a dedicated Practice Education Team to allow the nurses the best opportunity to clear OSCE at the first attempt time and this has been successful to date.

 Delivering excellence in healthcare through innovation and collaboration

-Cheshire itself is a historic and beautiful county, which is great for families, with excellent schools and lots to do.
+Cheshire is a historic and beautiful county, which is great for families, with excellent schools and lots to do.
 It’s home to the ancient City of Chester and borders Wales on one side and the Peak district on the other.
-Its Northern border takes you into Greater Manchester and Merseyside with Staffordshire and Shropshire to the south.
+Its Northern border takes you into Greater Manchester and Merseyside, with Staffordshire and Shropshire to the south.
 The rural location and the county’s proximity to Wales and the Peak District mean some of Britain’s finest countryside is on the doorstep.
 In contrast, the influential cities of Liverpool and Manchester are less than an hour away and easily accessible by road and public transport.

 Our candidates’ experience